 “The Gates of Hell” is a massive sculpture work created by the French artist Auguste Rodin.
 The imagery of the sculpture is based on a scene from Dante’s The Inferno and the gates stand roughly six meters high and four meters wide.

 Of the 180 figures in the sculpture, many were later cast into separate effigies, and some are well known on their own.
-The most famous of which is “The Thinker", the well-known image of the contemplative man seated and resting his chin in his palm.
+The most famous of these is “The Thinker,” the well-known image of the contemplative man seated and resting his chin in his palm.

-This exquisite piece of sculptural art has had a few series of casts loaned out, but only six including the one in Musée Rodin in Paris.
-This one in particular is on the Stanford University campus in the B. Gerald Cantor Rodin Scultpure Garden.
-The garden has 200 works by Rodin, most of which are cast in bronze, though there others in wax and terra cotta.
+This exquisite piece of sculptural art has had a few casts made of it, but only six copies exist including the one in Musée Rodin in Paris.
+This one is on the Stanford University campus in the B. Gerald Cantor Rodin Sculpture Garden.
+The garden has 200 works by Rodin, most of which are cast in bronze, though the university has others in wax and terra cotta.